 Make important calls and send urgent emails ASAP

-A quick morning meeting with your team can make all of you more productive and organized.
-Take 5-10 minutes each morning to get input on projects or share your most important goals of the day.
+When you take a few minutes each morning to meet with your team, everyone becomes more productive and organized.
+In just 5-10 minutes, you can get input on projects or share your most important goals for the day.

 Give a simple “Good Morning” and Smile